So many words,

 to blanket my attempt

-to make it known.
+at making it known.

 © Tamara Natividad | pisceanesque.com | Written 12 October, 2017

-Your lies are like Origami –
+Your lies are like origami –

-they all start from the same
+they all start from the same shape

-but take many
+but take many forms

 © Tamara Natividad | pisceanesque.com | Written 3 July, 2017

-Sometimes I lose myself in you
+I lose myself in you

 whilst wondering